 If you could be anyone, who would you be?

 If you could go back in time, what would you do differently?

 I would have stuck in more at school and then done my law degree.
 I considered doing my law degree when working in the conveyancing field many years ago but ended up never pursuing it, due to the climate of the country at the time.
 Looking back at it now, it is something I wished I had done.

 When you’re not at work, what do you like to do?

-What do you think is the biggest challenge facing solicitors today?
+What do you think is the biggest challenge facing paralegals today?